iCGY96/iCGY96.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I’m currently a Postdoctoral Associate at [Cornell University](https://www.cornell.edu/), supervised by [Fengqi You](https://www.peese.org/).
 I received my Ph.D. degree at [National Engineering Research Center of Visual Technology](http://idm.pku.edu.cn/), [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn), supervised by Prof.[Yonghong Tian](https://www.pkuml.org/).
 I received my Bachelor degree in Computer Science from Wuhan University in 2018.

 My research vision is to devise an efficient, reliable, and autonomous AI system that can operate in the open world.
 Guided by the principles of efficiency, reliability, and autonomy, I concentrate on these crucial aspects to enhance and adapt AI models:
 - __Autonomous Agent__: constructing efficient and robust autonomous LLM-based agent systems that leverage LLMs to accomplish automated planning, reasoning, learning, and collaboration.